-Originally written for the ACT Writers Centre, and accessible on their website here.
+Originally written for Capital Letters (ACT Writers Centre), and accessible on their website here.
 An extended version of the article will feature in the November edition of ACTWrite magazine.

 Topic?
 Questioning the notion of Women’s Fiction as a genre, and what this means for writers.
 The inclusion of an analogy involving sharks is a bonus.